 How to Identify Whisker Stress in Cats

-Either way, a cat’s whiskers are finely honed tools used to identify, hunt and navigate in their world.
+A cat’s whiskers are finely honed tools used to identify, hunt and navigate in their world.
 To understand why whisker stress is a “thing“, you must understand the importance of a cat’s whiskers (we talk more about vibrissae here if you’re curious about how whiskers work).
 Here’s a look at Whisker Stress and why you should at least have a basic knowledge of this issue if you share your life with a cat.

 Whisker Stress is when a cat attempts to eat and his whiskers touch the edges of the bowl.
 This can be upsetting to many cats and result in some serious mental and physical disorders.